 The funds we raised in the private placement will not be sufficient to fully develop and commercialize any products that may arise from our research.
 We will also need to raise additional funds in order to satisfy our future liquidity requirements.
-Most immediately, in addition to the \$1.118 million from the Private Placement, we expect to require up to \$2.3 million in the near term to enable us to obtain a wet lab to further advance our research projects.
+Most immediately, in addition to the \$969,372 from the Private Placement, we expect to require up to \$2.3 million in the near term to enable us to obtain a wet lab to further advance our research projects.
 Additionally, the amount and timing of future cash requirements will depend on market acceptance of our products, if any, and the resources we devote to developing and supporting our products.
 We will need to fund these cash requirements from either one or a combination of additional financings, mergers or acquisitions, or via the sale or license of certain of our assets.
 Current market conditions present uncertainty as to our ability to secure additional funds, as well as our ability to reach profitability.
 There can be no assurances that we will be able to secure additional financing, or obtain favorable terms on such financing if it is available, or as to our ability to achieve positive cash flow from operations.
 Continued negative cash flows and lack of liquidity create significant uncertainty about our ability to fully implement our operating plan and we may have to reduce the scope of our planned operations.
-If cash and cash equivalents are insufficient to stategic alliances that may require us to relinquish rights to certain of our technologies or discontinue our operations.
+If cash and cash equivalents are insufficient to satisfy our liquidity requirements, we would be required to scale back or discontinue our product development program, or obtain funds if available through strategic alliances that may require us to relinquish rights to certain of our technologies or discontinue our operations.